cypress-io/cypress-documentation/source/guides/continuous-integration/gitlab.md

 ```

 {% note bolt %}
-The above configuration using the `--parallel` and `--record` flags to {% '`cypress run`' command-line#cypress-run %} requires setting up recording to the {% url "Cypress Dashboard" https://on.cypress.io/dashboard %}.
+The above configuration using the `--parallel` and `--record` flags to {% url '`cypress run`' command-line#cypress-run %} requires setting up recording to the {% url "Cypress Dashboard" https://on.cypress.io/dashboard %}.
 {% endnote %}

 # Using the Cypress Dashboard with GitLab CI/CD